prosha1/Polarimeter/Measuring-Stokes-vector-using-retarer-and-polarizer/README.md

 '''diff
 + Nevertheless, the script for circularly polarized light as a calibration measurement should be used, because it has a calculation of     + errors and is better documented
 '''
+Some example measurements are added in the timestamped folder.
+Their order is explained in the section of the scripts where data is read i.n